Low Voltage Battery Charger

 - Inspect charger fuse: Many Generac chargers have an internal fuse.
 Remove the charger cover (if serviceable) and test/replace the fuse as needed.

-- Measure charger output: With AC power on and battery connected, measure DC voltage at the battery.
+- Measure charger output: With AC power on and the battery connected, measure DC voltage at the battery.
 If it is not in the 13.2–13.6 V range, replace the charger module with the correct Generac part.

 - Check connections: Tighten charger output terminals and clean any corrosion.